Managing your pension

 Can I take some of my benefits now and some at a later date?

-This option (known as flexible retirement) is only available to employees in respect of their current period of pensionable service, if they were active members of the Fund on 31 March 2021 and will be in employment with Nationwide at the date they start taking their benefits.
+This option (known as flexible retirement) is only available to employees in respect of your current period of pensionable service, if you were an active member of the Fund on 31 March 2021 and will be in employment with Nationwide at the date you start taking your benefits.
 Further details on the applicable rules can be found in the Flexible Retirement Guide.

 What happens if I am too ill to carry on working?